 For more details see CSI Driver User Manual

-KumoScale enabled storage provides the option to manually add and remove replicas, via CLI, calling the REST API directly, or by running an Ansible® playbook.
+KumoScale enabled storage provides the option to manually add and remove replicas, via the REST API directly, or by running an Ansible® playbook.
 This is useful when preparing for a planned shutdown, such as for maintenance purposes, and assist in easily clearing a storage node before it is shut down, thus preserving the volumes' resiliency level throughout the process.
 It may also be used to free capacity by temporarily reducing the resiliency level.

 When one of the "legs" of a replicated volume becomes unavailable, KumoScale technology can replace it.
 This process consists of the following steps, which are initiated and coordinated by the provisioner service: